pynetscript/reality/README.md

 sudo pip3 install colorama
 ```

+- Function (get_input)
-- Function (get_input) to get input that is both Py2 and Py3 compatible.
+    - Get input that is both Py2 and Py3 compatible.st
+- Function (get_credentials)
-    - Test
+    - Prompts for username
+    - Prompts for password twice
+          - If passwords match each other the script will continue to run
-- Function (get_credentials) that prompts for, and returns a username and password (password is asked twice, and if they don't match you get an error message `>> Passwords do not match.
-Try again. `.
-The script though will continue to run, but you should use Ctrl + C to cancel the script and try again.
+          - If password don't match each other you will get an error message `>> Passwords do not match.
+Try again. ` and you will prompted for password again
+            - The script though will continue to run, but you should use Ctrl + C to cancel the script and try again.
-- tools.py is going to be imported on our main script (telnet-cmdrunner.py).
-This way we have a cleaner script to work with.